 Dr. Edwin M. Quezada, Interim Superintendent of Schools

-Dr. Edwin M. Quezada, Superintendent of the Yonkers Public Schools, is passionate about quality teaching and learning, compassionate about children, proud of his humble beginnings and devoted to family.
-Personified by animated dialogue, perpetual motion and thoughtful collegial research, Dr. Quezada moves the agenda of public education in Yonkers, New York, the fourth largest school district in the state serving almost 27,000 students and employing 3,500 staff.
+Dr. Edwin M. Quezada, Superintendent of the Yonkers Public Schools, is passionate about quality teaching and learning, compassionate about children, proud of his humble beginnings, and devoted to family.
+Personified by animated dialogue, perpetual motion, and thoughtful collegial research, Dr. Quezada moves the public education agenda in Yonkers, New York, the fourth largest school district in the state serving nearly 26,000 students and employing 3,500 staff.

 Dr. Quezada embodies the essential characteristics required of a successful educational leader – child-centered, intellect, financial acumen, passion, compassion, communication skills, and stamina.
 The Trustees of the Yonkers Board of Education appointed Dr. Quezada as Superintendent of Schools on March 16, 2016, after serving as Deputy Superintendent for two years.

 Accolades abound for Yonkers My Brother’s Keeper (MBK) initiated by Dr. Quezada and launched in 2016 as part of the national and New York State movement.
 Recognized as a model for New York State, the MBK Challenge flourishes through a coalition with City of Yonkers Mayor Mike Spano and the Yonkers Public Schools.
 Yonkers MBK aims to close the opportunity gap for boys and young men of color through mentoring, academic preparedness, and emotional and social skill-building; 60 percent of Yonkers Public Schools students are of Latino descent.
 National organizations such as the Campaign for Black Male Achievement, the Executive’s Alliance to Expand Opportunities for Boys and Men of Color, and NBA Cares all recognize the work of Yonkers MBK.
 In May 2023, President Barack Obama announced that the City of Yonkers was 1 of 4 MBK Alliance Model Communities to receive a 5-year grant from the Obama Foundation.
 Yonkers was named a model community for its demonstrated impact on MBK Milestone Three: Graduate from High School – All youth should receive a quality high school education because of our city’s efforts to obtain the highest high school graduation rate for young people of color in the state of New York.